CNPAY/awesome-github-repos/README.md

 *   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
 Perfect as a replacement to existing Jekyll and Hugo individual blogs.

-*   [TensoRaws/Final2x](https://github.com/TensoRaws/Final2x) - A cross-platform image super-resolution tool.
+*   [TensoRaws/Final2x](https://github.com/TensoRaws/Final2x) - a cross-platform image super-resolution tool

 *   [oleeskild/obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden) -